jiangfengming/url-router/README.md

 # url-router
 A Trie-based router.

+## V13 Breaking Change
+The constructor's `routes` parameter changed to key-value object that key is pattern and value is handler.

 ## Installation
 ```
 npm install url-router
 ```

 NOTE: This package is written in ES2020 syntax and not transpiled.
-It is only tested on Node.js v14 LTS.
+It is tested only on Node.js v14 LTS.
-To use it in old browsers, you need to transpile the code using tool such as Babel.
+To use it in old browsers, you should transpile the code using tools such as Babel.

 ## Examples